 Each track begins and ends with "clocking bits".
 Clocking bits are nothing more than a string of Zeros.
 As it turns out, a manual card swipe is a fairly constant speed event.
 Thus, a bit period from the beginning of a swipe is very close to a bit period at the end of a swipe.
 The "clocking bits" are examined for length (the bit period) and set the pace of the particular swipe.
 A Zero is recognized if the time elapsed between flux transitions is close to a bit period.
-A One is recognized if the time elapsed between flux transitions is close to half a bit period.
+A One is recognized if the time elapsed between flux transitions.